-1. Introduce dark colors: Instead of wearing your flowery summer blouse and blush accessories with a pair white jeans, swap them out for charcoal or oxblood colored sweater, a fawn colored bag, and metallic flats, and you are ready for fall.
-Yes, you can wear white in fall!
+1. Introduce dark colors: Instead of wearing your flowery summer blouse and blush accessories with a pair of white jeans, swap them out for charcoal or oxblood-colored sweater, a fawn-colored bag, and metallic flats and you are ready for fall.
+Yes, you can wear white in the fall!

 2. Mix seasonal colors associated with fall into your wardrobe.
 Think of the changing colors of leaves and the colors of fall fruits and vegetables.
 A Mustard or Rust cardigan over a floral print dress would be a good start.

 3. Layer a chambray or dark summer shirtdress over leggings to help you move into fall.
 Add fall-colored accessories like these animal print shoes.

 4. Opaque tights or leggings are also a nod to fall.

 5. Top a pretty summer dress with a long cozy boyfriend cardigan.